-Windowfarms are designed to do a better job of using organic nutrients than other hydroponic systems.
-Organic nutrients can be tricky to use — organics tend to separate into a sludge over time at the bottom of their reservoirs and to clog water pumps.
+Organic nutrients sources tend to bring a diversity of minerals and trace nutrients missing from much tasteless industrial produce, but organics can be very tricky to use in hydroponic systems.
+They tend to separate into a sludge over time at the bottom of their reservoirs and to clog water pumps.
 Windowfarms are designed to keep the organic sediment circulating through your plants’ roots.
 By using air pumps, with no mechanical parts to clog, the systems are far less subject to pump failure, and you won’t spend hours every week cleaning your water pump.

 Grow almost anything